pnp/List-Formatting/view-samples/highlighted-announcements/README.md

 Display | Yes/No | Show or hide announcements

 > [!NOTE]
-> It is necessary to include the columns in the view or it work as excpected.
+> It is necessary to include the columns in the view or it won't work as excpected.

 ## Sample